Purple Sandpiper (Calidris maritima)

 The Purple Sandpiper is a medium-sized wading birds that is larger, stockier and darker than a Dunlin.
 It is mainly dark grey above and whitish below.
 It has a downcurved beak and short bright orange legs.
 In flight, it shows a thin white wing-stripe.

-They breed in the north-eastern parts of Arctic Canada, in Greenland, Iceland, the Faroes, Svalbard, in Northern Scandinavia and the western parts of the Russian Arctic.
-In winter they can be found on rocky coastlines in western Europe.
+It breeds in the north-eastern parts of Arctic Canada, Greenland, Iceland, the Faroes, Svalbard, northern Scandinavia and the western parts of the Russian Arctic.
+In winter birds can be found on rocky coastlines in western Europe.

 The male takes the major responsibility for incubation and tending the chicks.
 The young feed themselves.